The cable row is an effective exercise for building your back muscles and increasing overall upper body strength.

 - Pull the handle towards your midsection, squeezing your shoulder blades together as you do so.

-- Pause for a moment, then slowly release the handle back to the starting position.
+- Pause momentarily, then slowly release the handle back to the starting position.

 - Repeat for the desired number of reps.